WeismanGitHub/Movie-Poll-Website/README.md

 # Movie-Poll-Website
-### Effortlessly create movie polls and seamlessly integrate them with Discord, restricting polls to server members.
+####  Set up movie polls where you can limit voting to members of a particular Discord server.

 ## Build Instructions
 - Requires `.env.development` and `.env.production` files in `/Client`.